payjoin/payjoin.org/docs/how-payjoin-saves.md

 Transactions compete to get included in blocks according to network fees they pay since block space is limited.
 At a high level, each transaction pays for base costs (𝑏), per-input costs (𝑖) and per-output costs (𝑜).
 In reality not all inputs and outputs have equal cost but the principle can be understood assuming they do, and be backed up by real examples.

-Take a fictional exchange with 5 BTC in their treasury selling 1 bitcoin each to Alice, Bob, and Carol for example.
+Take a fictional exchange with a 4 BTC coin in their treasury selling 1 bitcoin each to Alice, Bob, and Carol for example.

 ```
 Exchange 4 btc  ->  1 btc to Alice